-1) Attack Noise vs. Attack Coverage: In Fig 6, we can see that Attack Coverage is low for low attack noise and high for high attack noise.
+1) Attack Noise vs. Attack Coverage: In Figure 6, we can see that Attack Coverage is low for low attack noise and high for high attack noise.
 Because, if the probability of breaking alphabetical order of requested domains by an attacker is low, then the DNSSEC server can easily identify that attacker after ten subsequent requests (as Server Tolerance is 10).
-So, in that case, the number of domains fetched from the server by the attacker is low.
+Thus, in that case, the number of domains fetched from the server by the attacker is low.
 Similarly, if the probability of breaking the alphabetical order of requested domains by an attacker is high, then the server cannot easily identify that attacker.
-So, in that case, the domain fetched from the server by the attacker is high.
-Therefore, high attack noise means a stronger attacker, and low attack noise means a weaker attacker.
+So, in that case, the domain fetched from the server by the attacker, and low attack noise means a weaker attacker.

-Figure 6: Attack Noise vs. Attack Coverage
+Figure 6: Attack Noise vs. Attack Coverage.

 2) Attack Noise vs. Attack Runtime (msec): The runtime of attack increases almost linearly for every noise level of attack.
-As attack noise increases, the attacker will be able to retrieve more domains from the server, as shown in Fig 7.
+As attack noise increases, the attacker will be able to retrieve more domains from the server, as shown in Figure 7.
 In other words, the DNSSEC server needs more time to identify a client as an attacker if the amount of attack noise is higher.